A

 London

-ORT UK is part of the World ORT global network, which transforms lives through training and education.
+ORT UK is part of the ORT global network, which has been transforming lives through education since 1880.
 From its origins, teaching impoverished Russian Jews essential trades, ORT has evolved to provide 21st century skills to empower people and strengthen communities.
+The ORT network reaches over 200,000 people a year in more than 40 countries through schools and training programmes.

 ORT UK was founded in 1921 to fundraise for ORT’s international projects and teach skilled trades to Jewish communities trapped in poverty.
-Today, ORT UK continues to support global projects through a series of fundraising events.
-We also run local projects including the ORT JUMP Mentoring Programme and the ORT NXT Lay Leadership Programme.

 0161 174 3456